Field theories of active particle systems and their entropy production: Field Theory from Fokker-Planck equation

 \section{Field Theory from Fokker-Planck equation}

 \seclabel{DP_from_FP_main} An efficient way to characterise a many-particle system is in terms of occupation numbers, which allows for, in principle, arbitrary particle numbers and species without having to change the parameterisation, as opposed to a description in terms of the individual particle degrees of freedom.
-Doi-Peliti (DP) field theories provide a framework that readily caters for the spatio-temporal evolution of \emph{particles} in terms of occupation numbers, in contrast to, say, the response field formalism \cite{MartinSiggiaRose:1973,Janssen:1976,DeDominicis:1976,Taeuber:2014} which need correction terms in the form of Dean's equation \cite{Dean:1996,BotheETAL:2022}.
-As the derivation of a DP field theory from a master equation can be cumbersome in particular in the presence of external fields \cite{TaeuberHowardVollmayr-Lee:2005,Cardy:2008}, we demonstrate in \SMref{DP_plus_EP} that a DP field theory of non-interacting particles inherit the evolution operator of the one-particle Fokker-Planck equation (FPE).
-In particular, any continuum limit that has to be taken in a lattice-based master equation to derive the continuum FPE can equivalently be applied in the field theory.
+Doi-Peliti field theories provide a framework that readily caters for the spatio-temporal evolution of \emph{particles} in terms of occupation numbers, in contrast to, say, the response field formalism \cite{MartinSiggiaRose:1973,Janssen:1976,DeDominicis:1976,Taeuber:2014} which requires further non-linearities in the form of Dean's equation \cite{Dean:1996,BotheETAL:2023}.
+As the derivation of a DP field theory from a master equation can be cumbersome in particular in the presence of external fields \cite{TaeuberHowardVollmayr-Lee:2005,Cardy:2008,BaishVollmayr-Lee:2024}, we demonstrate in \APref{DP_plus_EP} how a DP action is readily read off from a Fokker-Planck equation (FPE) for free particles, \APref{DP_field_theory_derivation}, and more generally with pair-interaction in \APref{FPE_inter}.
+This constitutes a much more explicit derivation than originally introduced by Doi \cite{Doi:1976} and cuts short any tedious rewriting of particle dynamics and interactions in terms of chemical reactions \cite{Peliti:1985,Cardy:2008}.
+The resulting correspondence between DP action and FPE is similar to that of the Martin-Siggia-Rose action and a Langevin equation \cite{MartinSiggiaRose:1973,Janssen:1976,DeDominicis:1976,Taeuber:2014}.
+Any continuum limit that has to be taken in a lattice-based master equation to derive the continuum FPE can equivalently be applied in the field theory.
 In other words, if the FPE of a density $\FPprobability(\yvec,t)$ reads